tumBAIS/RoutingBlocks/docs/source/getting_started.rst

 .. code-block:: python

     def perturb(solution: rb.Solution, max_exchanges: int) -> rb.Solution:
+        assert sum(1 for r in solution if not r.empty) > 1, "Cannot perturb a solution with only one route."
         # Create a new solution by copying the current solution
         new_solution = copy.copy(solution)